Black Hole - Neutron Star and Binary Neutron Star Mergers from Population III and II stars: Results

 \subsubsection{Primary mass and mass ratio}

 Figure~\ref{fig:m1_bhns} shows the primary mass (i.e., the BH mass) distribution of BHNS mergers.
 Pop.~II BHNS mergers show a peak at $m_1\lesssim15\,\msun$ \citep{giacobbo2018, floor2021}.
 After this peak, the number of BHNS mergers decreases with $m_1$ up to $\sim60\,\msun$.
-BHNS mergers from Pop.~III stars, instead, have a flatter distribution in $m_1$ between 5 and $\sim47\,\msun$ and show a peak around $22\,\msun$.
-The different trends of these distributions are related to the dependence of the mass-radius relation on the metallicity $Z$ of the stars.
+The BHNS mergers from Pop.~III stars, instead, have a flatter distribution in $m_1$ between 5 and $\sim47\,\msun$ and show a peak around $22\,\msun$.
+The different trends of these distributions are related to the dependence of the mass-radius relation on the metallicity, $Z$, of the stars.
 In fact, regardless of the formation channel of BHNS mergers, Pop.~II star binaries with $m_{1,\rm ZAMS}>40\,\msun$ will tend to prematurely merge unless $a_{\rm ZAMS}\gtrsim10^3\,\rm R_{\odot}$.
-Pop.~III star binaries with high $m_{1,\rm ZAMS}$ will instead expand less during their evolution, and avoid premature mergers if $a_{\rm ZAMS}\gtrsim400\,\rm R_{\odot}$.
-As reported in Table~\ref{table:form_chan_bhns}, the lack of a prominent peak at $m_1<20\,\msun$ and the choice of a top-heavier IMF, lead to a lower merger efficiency for Pop.~III BHNSs $\eta_{\rm BHNS}$.
+Population III star binaries with high $m_{1,\rm ZAMS}$ will instead expand less during their evolution, and avoid premature mergers if $a_{\rm ZAMS}\gtrsim400\,\rm R_{\odot}$.
+As is reported in Table~\ref{table:form_chan_bhns}, the lack of a prominent peak at $m_1\leq20\,\msun$ and the choice of a top-heavier IMF lead to a lower merger efficiency for Pop.~III BHNSs, $\eta_{\rm BHNS}$.

-Figure~\ref{fig:tdel_m1_bhns} shows the dependence of the primary mass of BHNS mergers on the delay time $t_{\rm del}$.
-In the case of Pop.~III stars, high-mass systems merge preferentially at large delay times.
-This means that, at low-redshift, we might be able to observe GW signals from BHNSs with $m_1>20\,\msun$ deriving from the evolution of metal-free binaries.
+Figure~\ref{fig:tdel_m1_bhns} shows the cumulative distribution of delay times for two primary mass bins: light ($m_1\leq 20\,\msun$) and heavy ($m_1>20\,\msun$) primary BHs.
+High-mass Pop.~III BHNS mergers are associated with longer delay times ($t_{\rm del}>10^3\,\rm Myr$) compared to light systems.
+This means that, at low redshifts, we might be able to observe GW signals from BHNSs with $m_1>20\,\msun$ deriving from the evolution of metal-free binaries.
 In fact, more than $85\%$ of Pop.~III BHNS mergers have $m_1>20\,\msun$, while the fraction reduces to $\sim11\%$ for Pop.~II.
 As a consequence, even though at low redshifts the MRD of Pop.~II BHNSs is about one order of magnitude larger than the one of Pop.~III BHNSs (see Fig.~\ref{fig:mrd_bhns}), we have eight times more mergers from Pop.~III BHNSs with $m_1>20\,\msun$ compared to Pop.~II.
-The contribution of Pop.~III BHNS mergers to the currently observed GW events will be further discussed in Sec.~\ref{sec:gw_comparison}.
+The contribution of Pop.~III BHNS mergers to the currently observed GW events is discussed further in Sec.~\ref{sec:gw_comparison}.